azcastillo/data_analyst_salary_predictor/README.md

 ## Model performance

 **Part 1**:
-Using cross validation, we got the following explicit scores.
+Using cross validation, we got the following explicit MAE scores.
 Since hyperparameter tuning was used (using GridSearchCV and XGBoost built in tuning) for all of our models, we also give the found parameters.

 Lasso Regression Score:
 *	MAE: 15.23